 As we became sophisticated writers, we branched out from simple sentence structures.
 But even with our skills, we often confuse words, especially nouns and verbs.

-One very good example of this is “effect” and “affect.”
+One very good example of this is “effect” versus “affect.”

 According to Merriam-Webster, affect (the verb) produces “a material influence upon or alteration in,” while effect (the noun) focuses on “a change that results when something is done or happens.”
 Basically, a person, place, or thing does something (affect) to provide a result (effect).

-- Increasing traffic has an effect on commute times.
+- Increasing website traffic has an effect on conversion rates.

 Phonetic mix-ups cause confusion